 Plastic is the commonly used material with the multiple benefits.
 The use of the pesticides is rife due to its durability, lightweight, and relatively inert nature.
 Plastic is cheap compared to various metal.
 Unlike other metal available plastic can be changed into varied forms by using the scant amount of energy.
 Due to varied benefit from the plastic, its use has been accelerating.
 Plastic contains the polymers made up of the element of carbon, hydrogen nitrogen, sulfur, and oxygen.

 Due to high durable nature plastic remains in the atmosphere for the longer period of time.
 These are the prime cause of pollution and due to the massive use of plastic Small Island of plastic are forming in the ocean.
 The problem is getting worst when the marine fauna consume plastic material as they mimic the food source.

 Genetically engineered bacteria are developed to enhance the degradation process of the plastic but due to highly expensive nature, it is not feasible to operate (1).
-The chemical leached from the plastic are believed to be potent carcinogen (2)
+The chemical leached from the plastic is believed to be the potent carcinogen (2)

 Plastic is classified into different types based on the chemical structure.
 They are classified into two types one is the thermoplastics and thermosetting.
 The thermoplastics are those, which the chemical structure did not alter while heating.
 They can be changed to varied shape multiple times whereas the thermosetting are the whereas which can only be melted once.